Skip to main content

 Multi-level title header

-By adding a new line ##var under a ##var line to add a subfield name, you can set the header for the subfield.
-There can be any level of subtitle headers.
-In the figure below, x1 has only 1 level of subheadings, y1 has 2 levels, y2 has only 1 level, and z1 has 3 levels.
+In the figure below, x1 has only 1 level of sub-title headers, y1 has 2 levels, y2 has only 1 level, and z1 has 3 levels.

 colloumlimit